knoxa/knoxa.github.io/examples/places/index.md

 This puts a mention of `ST SAUVEUR` in the context of the mention `the high ground S of ST SAUVEUR`.
 I could use this stucture to explicitly map `the high ground S of ST SAUVEUR` to `ST SAUVEUR`, which than maps to the location Saint-Sauveur.
-Alternatively, I could get the same result if just have the outer span element, and make the association to Saint-Sauveur through dictionary matching.
+Alternatively, I could get the same result if just have the outer span element and make the association to Saint-Sauveur through dictionary matching.
 Choices choices.

 Another thing I can do is try and preserve some context for labels that would otherwise be unlocatable.
 For example: